The-OpenROAD-Project/OpenROAD/README.md

 ```
 The `repair_max_fanout` command repairs nets with a fanout greater
 than `fanout` by inserting buffers between the driver and the loads.
+Buffers are located at the center of each group of loads.

 ```
 repair_tie_fanout [-max_fanout fanout]